romanowski/blog/toolfriendly-lambdas.md

 And again.

 And yeah, we are finally inside our lambda.
 In happy case.
-Sometimes our program just end.
+Sometimes our program just ends.

 ## Why?